Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 1. Most important - before doing anything - You have to add Nemesis Engine to the windows defender exception list, or whatever Anti Virus you are running otherwise it will crash on startup.
 2. Install your animation mods as normal.
-3. Run Nemesis from Mod organizer dropdown.
+3. Run Nemesis from Mod organizer drop-down.

 The following Video shows a tutorial of how to install some Nemesis Animations